JavierAntoran/JavierAntoran.github.io/about.md

 I am a final year PhD student in Probabilistic Machine Learning at the [University of Cambridge](https://www.cbl-cambridge.org/people/ja666) under the supervision of Dr. José Miguel Hernández-Lobato.
 My interests span probabilistic modelling, approximate inference, information theory and their applications.
-Specifically, PhD research focuses on performing probabilistic reasoning with neural network models.
+Specifically, my PhD research focuses on performing probabilistic reasoning with neural network models.
 I graduated from the University of Zaragoza in 2018 with an honorary distinction ("premio extraordinario") in Telecommunications Engineering (EE/CS).
 I was awarded an MPhil in Machine Learning with distinction by the University of Cambridge in 2019.
 I also do freelance engineering consulting and am a co-founder of [arisetech.es](http://arisetech.es).
 Bellow are links to some of my recent work, where <sup>\*</sup> denotes equal contribution.

 ## 2022